 - Bake the rolls for 25-35 minutes or until golden brown on top.

-- Brush again with more melted butter.
+- Brush again with melted butter.
 Serve warm.

-- After the first rise: Place the covered bowl in the fridge for several hours up to overnight.
-Then continue to shape the rolls.
+- After the rise: Form the rolls as indicated and let rise.
+Keep covered with plastic wrap and place the pan of rolls in the fridge for several hours or up to overnight.
+Bake as instructed.

 - Bake One Day Ahead: The rolls can be baked one day in advance and reheated when needed.